wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 tags: [tracing]
 sidebar: doc_sidebar
 permalink: trace_data_sampling.html
-summary: Learn how to set up sampling for Wavefront trace data.
+summary: Learn about sampling for Wavefront trace data.
 ---

 A cloud-scale web application generates a very large number of [traces](tracing_basics.html#wavefront-trace-data).
-You can set up sampling strategies to reduce the volume of ingested trace data.
+Wavefront supports sampling to reduce the volume of stored trace data:

+* Wavefront automatically performs intelligent sampling on the traces that it receives, and retains only those traces that are most likely to be informative.
+* You can further reduce the trace data that Wavefront receives by adding explicit sampling strategies.

-Well-chosen sampling strategies can give you a good idea of how your application is behaving, while:
+Sampling can give you a good idea of how your application is behaving.
+In addition, sampling can:
-* Limiting the performance impact on network bandwidth and application response times.
-* Reducing the amount of storage required for trace data, and lowering your monthly costs.
+* Reduce the amount of storage required for trace data, and lowering your monthly costs.
-* Filtering out "noise" traces so you can see what's important.
+* Filter out "noise" traces so you can see what's important.
+* Limit the performance impact on network bandwidth and application response times.

+## Wavefront Intelligent Sampling

+Wavefront automatically performs intelligent sampling to reduce the volume of ingested traces.
+The goals of intelligent sampling are to retain traces that are likely to be informative, and to discard traces that are redundant or otherwise not worth inspecting.

+Intelligent sampling gives preference to:

+* Traces that are abnormally long, as compared to other traces for the same endpoint.
+* Traces that contain at least one individual span that is abnormally long, as compared to other spans for the same operation.
+* Traces that contain at least one span in which an error occurred.

+Wavefront uses proprietary algorithms to decide which traces to retain (sample) and which traces to discard (not sample).
+When analyzing whether a trace is worth retaining, Wavefront compares the trace's characteristics to a historical context that is composed of similar traces.
+The historical context is based on the [RED metrics](trace_data_details.html#trace-sampling-and-derived-red-metrics) that Wavefront derives from the entire set of trace data that your application has emitted before any sampling occurs.
+This enables Wavefront to determine whether an analyzed trace is a true outlier.

+Intelligent sampling applies to entire traces after Wavefront receives them.
+If you have set up an [explicit sampling strategy](#explicit-sampling-strategies), then the output of your explicit sampling strategy is the input to intelligent sampling.

+Intelligent sampling is performed by the Wavefront service itself, not by the proxy or by an instrumented application.
+Consequently, intelligent sampling does not place any additional processing burden on your proxies or applications.
+Intelligent sampling does not add to your total cost of operation (TCO).
+If you already use one or more proxies to ingest your time-series data, you can start ingesting and sampling trace data without adding more hardware to support more proxies.

-## Wavefront Sampling Strategies
+## Explicit Sampling Strategies

-A sampling strategy is a mechanism for selecting which traces to forward to Wavefront.
-Wavefront supports the following sampling strategies:
+A explicit sampling strategy is a mechanism for selecting which traces to forward to Wavefront.
+Wavefront supports the following explicit sampling strategies:

 <table>
 <colgroup>